Yainer Diaz Player Props: Astros vs. Reds

 Yainer Diaz At The Plate

-- Diaz is hitting .258 with seven doubles, four home runs and three walks.
+- Diaz is batting .257 with seven doubles, five home runs and three walks.

-- Diaz has picked up a hit in 56.3% of his 32 games this year, with more than one hit in 15.6% of them.
+- Diaz has picked up a hit in 57.6% of his 33 games this season, with more than one hit in 15.2% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.